-•Must have completed at least two years of high school or have a G.E.D. certificate. •Must be a resident of Kankakee, Grundy, Will, Kendall, DuPage, Cook, Kane,Lake, McHenry, Livingston, LaSalle, Bureau, Putnam, JoDaviess, Stephenson, Winnebago, Boone, DeKalb, Ogle, Carroll, Lee, Whiteside, Henry and Mercer counties.
+- Must be at least 18 years old. - Must have completed at least two years of high school or have a G.E.D. certificate. - Must be a resident of Kankakee, Grundy, Will, Kendall, DuPage, Cook, Kane, Lake, McHenry, Livingston, LaSalle, Bureau, Putnam, JoDaviess, Stephenson, Winnebago, Boone, DeKalb, Ogle, Carroll, Lee, Whiteside, Henry and Mercer counties.